 Phase V: Steady State

 At this point, the temperature of the concrete stabilizes with the ambient temperature.
 The hydration process will significantly slow down but will not completely stop.
 Hydration can continue for months, years, or even decades provided there is sufficient water and free silicates to hydrate.
 However, strength gain will be minimal during this period.

 Why Monitor Concrete Temperature?

 In Phase II, the temperature of concrete can be measured as it is poured.
 Temperature is typically measured to make sure the concrete is in compliance with certain specifications that define an allowable temperature range.
 Typical specifications require the temperature of the concrete during placement to be within a range of 10°C to 32°C (50°F to 90°F).
 However, different specified limits are provided depending on the element size and ambient conditions (ACI 301, 207).
 The temperature the concrete exhibits during placement affects the temperature of concrete during the next hydration phase.

 Monitoring the temperature of the concrete during phase III and IV is a quality control component that is regularly performed.
 The main reason behind this measurement is to ensure the concrete does not reach temperatures that are too high or too low.
 This allows proper strength development and improvement of the durability of the concrete.
-Another reason for monitoring concrete curing temperature during this phase is to evaluate the in-place strength, where the rate of hydration is the principal behind the maturity method maturity method (ASTM C 1074).
+Another reason for monitoring concrete curing temperature during this phase is to evaluate the in-place strength, where the rate of hydration is the principal behind the maturity method (ASTM C1074).

 If the ambient temperature is too low, the hydration of the cement will significantly slow down or completely stop until the temperature increases again.
 In other words, there will be a significant reduction or an end to the strength development.
 If the concrete temperature freezes before reaching a certain strength (3.5 MPa/500 psi), the concrete will have a reduced overall strength.
 This will also cause cracking as the concrete does not have sufficient strength to resist the expansion of water due to the formation of ice.